 Blackberry Lily Care

 Choose a site with full sun to grow your blackberry lilies.
-A minimum of four hours a day is necessary for plant health and blooms, and six hours is even better.
+A minimum of four hours a day is necessary for plant health and good blooms, and six hours is even better.

 While blackberry lilies respond to regular watering by producing larger, healthier blooms, they are also drought tolerant.
 Dry winter soils are ideal.
 Err on the side of less water, not more.
 If your garden is getting rain every week or two, extra irrigation is rarely necessary.
 During drought periods, 1/2 inch per week is entirely adequate.
 Water should be cut back during the dormant winter months to discourage root rot.

 Temperature and Humidity

 Blackberry lily is generally considered hardy in USDA zones 5 to 10, though zone 4 gardeners often grow it successfully, as well.
 Hot weather and high humidity are not issues for cultivating the blackberry lily.
 The plants are not susceptible to mildews or fungi, provided no standing water is present.

 Supplemental fertilizer is not necessary to grow blackberry lilies.
 The plants are not heavy feeders, and can get the nutrients they need from the soil.
 In poor soils, a single spring feeding with a balanced organic fertilizer—or a synthetic fertilizer formulated for blooming plants—is sufficient.

-Blackberry Lily Varieties
+Types of Blackberry Lily

 - 'Hello Yellow': This is a dwarf cultivar with leaves growing only 10 inches tall.
 The flower spikes rise to 20 inches, topped with unspotted, butter-yellow flowers.